RedPitaya/redpitaya-knowledgebase/index.rst

-Welcome to the Red Pitaya Knowladge
+Welcome to the Red Pitaya Knowledge
 ###################################

 .. toctree::